 There is a growing body of research showing that sports like Fencing, i.e. those that requires fast decisions, places high demands on visual attention and requires fast reactions, are good for young and old brains.
-In a previous blog post, "Is Fencing the Answer to Brain Health?" we reprinted an article from the Washington Post that talks about various studies in this area showing improvement of certain cognitive functions, such as attention and processing, that naturally decline with aging for people who participate in for example, the sport of fencing.
+In an article from the Washington Post "Is Fencing the Answer to Brain Health?" they talk about various studies in this area showing improvement of certain cognitive functions, such as attention and processing, that naturally decline with aging for people who participate in for example, the sport of fencing.

 Fencing, like basketball, hockey, football and table tennis are "open motor skills" sports that require fast cognitive and physical reactions.
 These are different to the "closed motor skill" sports which use a "stable, predictable setting in which the performer typically chooses when to start using the skill and knows exactly what to do.
 Closed-skill sports, which include biking, bowling, golf and gymnastics, involve self-paced movements."